appveyor/website/src/_posts/2019-05-01-appveyor-server-available-for-download.md

 title: AppVeyor Server is available for download
 ---

-Today we are excited to announce the release of AppVeyor Server - multi-platform downloadable version of AppVeyor CI service!
+Today we are excited to announce the release of AppVeyor Server - a multi-platform, downloadable version of AppVeyor CI service!

-We've come a long way refactoring the original codebase from .NET Framework to .NET Core to be able to install it on Windows, Linux and Mac.
-As a result you've got a light-weight dependency-free CI/CD server that can be scaled from a simple build server for a team to a high-availability deployment on Kubernetes covering all CI/CD needs of entire organization.
+We've come a long way refactoring the original codebase from .NET Framework to .NET Core such that it can now be installed on Windows, Linux and Mac.
+As a result you've got a light-weight dependency-free CI/CD server that can be scaled from a simple build server for a team to a high-availability deployment on Kubernetes that can cover the CI/CD needs of an entire organization.

-Despite such a drastic change in the heart (and on UI), it is still the same beloved AppVeyor supporting all the features that you enjoy in hosted CI: YAML configuration, build matrices, NuGet feeds, deployments and more.
+Despite such a drastic change to the heart (and the UI) of AppVeyor, it remains the same beloved app, supporting all the features that you can enjoy in hosted form: YAML configuration, build matrices, NuGet feeds, deployments and more.

 This first release also has some unique features:

-* Deep integration with Docker for Windows.
-You can run Windows and Linux builds in parallel.
+* Deep integration with Docker for Windows - Windows and Linux builds can be run in parallel.
 * Job groups and dependencies to model complex workflows with fan-in/-out scenarios.

 AppVeyor Server comes in 3 editions: